 Sometimes, these poisonous grapes even grow to become intertwined with safe to eat wild grapes.
 All parts of Canadian moonseed are toxic.

-Canadian Moonseed contains dauricine and isoquinoline alkaloid whose the consumption of can be fatal.
+Canadian Moonseed contains dauricine and isoquinoline alkaloid of which consumption of can be fatal.

 These poisonous mushrooms look incredibly close to the delicious morel mushrooms folks spent two weeks hunting for in the woods each year.
 Consuming false morel mushrooms could be a deadly mistake.